exoteriklabs/OpenKeyFlow/README.md

 _____________________________________________________________
 Q: Will there be updates?

 A: Definitely.
-I am one person building this as a personal project and have a full time job so I try to update/fix things when I can.
+I am one person building this and I have a full time job so updates/fixes may take longer than expected.
 If you have suggestions of your own, feel free to reach out!
 _____________________________________________________________

 If you have any questions/comments about the project, email me at github@conormail.slmail.me.